 Recovery Tools

-Recovery matters as much as the workout.
-Most enthusiasts under-invest in this area.
+Probably should have led with this: recovery matters as much as the workout.
+Most enthusiasts under-invest in this area, making recovery tools excellent gifts.

 Foam Rollers ($25-150) – The TriggerPoint GRID provides targeted density for muscle knots.
 Hyperice Vyper adds vibration therapy.
 A quality foam roller prevents the cycle of tight muscles leading to injury.

-Massage Guns ($100-400) — Theragun and Hypervolt dominate for good reason—they actually work.
+Massage Guns ($100-400) – Theragun and Hypervolt dominate for good reason: they actually work.
 Lower-priced options from Ekrin or Lifepro provide similar percussion at budget price points.
-These transform post-workout recovery.
+That’s what makes these tools endearing to us gym regulars: they transform post-workout recovery.

 Compression Boots ($400-1000) – NormaTec and Hyperice recovery boots are serious investments, but athletes swear by the circulation boost.
 Consider pooling with others for a shared gift.